Package 'markovDP'

 The default is a faster C++ implementation (engine = 'cpp').
 A native R implementation is available (engine = 'r').

 Both implementations support parallel execution using the package foreach.
 To enable parallel execution, a parallel backend like doparallel needs to be available needs to be registered (see doParallel::registerDoParallel()).
-Note that small simulations are slower using parallelization.
+Note that small samples are slower using parallelization.
 Therefore, C++ simulations with n * horizon less than 100,000 are always executed using a single worker.

 Value